-Most wood stains when applied to new wood will have a very difficult time of penetration into the wood cells.
+Most wood stains, when applied to new wood will have a very difficult time of penetration into the wood cells.
 This will result in an uneven application and premature stain failure by quickly fading or peeling.
-Remember, the better the stain soaks into the wood, the longer the life of the stain.
+Remember, the deeper the stain soaks into the wood, the longer the life of the stain.

 How To Prep for New Smooth Wood:

 TIP: Do not sand new wood.
-This will smooth the wood even more reducing the stain’s ability to penetrate into the wood.
+This will smooth the wood, reducing the stain’s ability to penetrate into the wood.

 Stain Brands for New Wood

-In our opinion certain brands of stains will work better on new wood.
-Through the years we have tried numerous stains on new wood and we have found that stains that contain paraffin (non drying oil) will penetrate into new wood better, even coverage, and can applied sooner.
+In our opinion, certain brands of stains will work better on new wood.
+Through the years we have tried numerous stains on new wood and we have found that stains that contain paraffin (non-drying oil) will penetrate into newer wood better, even coverage, and can be applied sooner.

-We would suggest one of these 2 brands for new wood if you do not want to want 3-12 months to allow the wood to weather.
+We would suggest one of these brands for new wood if you do not want to wait 4-12 months to allow the wood to weather.

 Armstrong Clark Wood Stain – Waiting period of 2-3 months

-Timber Oil Brand – Waiting period of about 1 month or less
+Timber Oil Brand – Waiting period of about 1-2 months

-If choosing either brand, you will still need to prep the wood to remove mill glaze with cleaning and brightening.
+If choosing one of these brands, you will still need to prep the wood to remove mill glaze with cleaning and brightening.

 Please ask any questions you have below.